 Coverage #8: Foreign Object Ingestion Coverage

 Modern farms are mostly equipment supported to manage their production better.
-These mechanical tools however useful they are, a possible breakdown also prove to have the highest risk in any farm operation.
+These mechanical tools however useful they are, can breakdown.
+Mechanical breakdown proves to have the highest risk in any farm operation.
 It could be from wear and tear, but sometimes it could also be a result of ingesting an obstruction like a rock causing the breakdown.
 If repairs of a simple machine could already cost an arm and a leg, imagine how much repairs for highly specialized farm machines like a combine or chopper will be?
 Good thing farmers have the option to include a Foreign Object Ingestion Coverage in a policy to address such needs.

 Coverage #9: Coverage for Peak Season

-This special coverage offers the farmer the maximum amount of coverage for the grains stored in his bins during harvest peak season until everything is sold.
+This special coverage offers the farmer the maximum amount of coverage for the grains in his bins during harvest peak season until everything goes to market.
 This coverage is also applicable to any crops aside from grains.

 Coverage #10: Field Crops

-Field crops may have the capacity to offer the highest yield on a farm, but it is also one of the most vulnerable being exposed to the elements and all.
+Field crops may have the capacity to offer the highest yield on a farm, but it is also one of the most vulnerable to exposure to the elements and all.
 Adding multi-peril insurance to farm coverage can help the farmer face such uncontrollable circumstances in protecting his livelihood and investment.

 Now in the case of Jim, knowing the scope of his coverage and benefits is already winning a part of the battle.
 But is he aware of his coverage’s exclusions?